-Motorcycles should be equipped with minimum one and maximum two headlamps
+Motorcycles should be equipped with a minimum one and maximum of two headlamps

 The motorcycle should have mirrors on each handlebar

-They should enable the rider’s rear view of the highway for minimum 200 feet.
+They should enable the rider’s rear view of the highway for a minimum of 200 feet.
 Motorcyclists should have their lights on from sunset to sunrise and whenever the visibility is poor.

 These laws are very important.
 As any Henderson motorcycle accident lawyer may advise, violations could mean shared liability.
 Even if a motorcyclist did not violate the law or cause the accident, the other party may claim otherwise.